“The spirit of South East London infects anyone who comes here in a very positive way.”

 At the end of 2011 it was reported that of over 14,000 university professors in the UK, only 50 were black and overwhelmingly, outside the humanities disciplines.
 This was followed by confirmations that there are still no black managers in British premiership soccer (despite black footballers’ eminence in the sport), no sustained presence of black cricketers in the national team (despite the long-standing presence of the West Indies team in international competitions), and in turn, by findings that no sustained promotion trajectory exists for black police officers into the higher ranks of the police service, (while black males continue to be disproportionately stopped and searched by white police).
 In the light of such a broader social context, this MA is timely and necessary.

-Many established scholars of contemporary literature working in Britain, Europe, Africa, and Asia occasionally teach a course or two incorporating Black British writers, do research on Black British texts, and publish articles and books on these interests, However, this Goldsmiths MA in Black British Writing means the University of London will break new ground in preparing and empowering scholar-specialists in this growing and exciting field of study.
+Many established scholars of contemporary literature working in Britain, Europe, Africa, and Asia occasionally teach a module or two incorporating Black British writers, do research on Black British texts, and publish articles and books on these interests, However, this Goldsmiths MA in Black British Writing means the University of London will break new ground in preparing and empowering scholar-specialists in this growing and exciting field of study.

 If the humanities are to serve the indigenous multi-cultures of Britain, the building of a critical infrastructure that retrieves, assesses and articulates a fuller compass of inclusion is vital for intellectual and public awareness.
 In studying this MA, you will become part of this process.

 The MA provides opportunities to experience events featuring many of the writers and practitioners studied.
 It also gives you contact with contemporary Black British writing, drama and performance from within Britain.
 You will have access to the Black Theatre Archive at the Royal National Theatre as part of fieldwork tasks and further research.